 - Probation: Faculty and/or staff may be placed on probation for a definite period of time up to a maximum of one year.
 In such instances, individuals may be required to enroll in a therapeutic counseling or treatment program.

 - Suspension: Faculty and/or staff may be suspended from employment without pay for a period of time ranging from seven days to a maximum of one year.

 - Termination of Employment: Faculty and/or staff may be dismissed from employment upon written notice by the Dean of Faculties (for faculty members) or the Vice President for Administration (all other employees).

 - Legal Action: Faculty and/or staff may be turned over to law enforcement authorities for criminal prosecution and legal action.

-In both cases for students, faculty and staff, the existence of a progressive system of disciplinary sanctions measures does not preclude Touro from levying a heavy sanction, without first resorting to a lesser sanction.
-By way of illustration and not exclusion, Touro may expel a student or terminate a staff member for a violation of policy without first issuing a warning or putting that student or employee on probation.
+In both cases for students, faculty and staff, the existence of a progressive system of disciplinary sanctions measures does not preclude HTC from levying a heavy sanction, without first resorting to a lesser sanction.
+By way of illustration and not exclusion, HTC may expel a student or terminate a staff member for a violation of policy without first issuing a warning or putting that student or employee on probation.